MP Governor Lalji Tandon condition critical, put on ventilator

 Bhopal, July 12: The condition of Madhya Pradesh Governor Lalji Tandon, undergoing treatment at a private hospital here, is "critical and on ventilator", according to a hospital bulletin.

-''condition of Governor of Madhya Pradesh, Lal Ji Tandon (in file pic) is critical, he is on ventilator,'' Medical Director, Medanta Lucknow said.
+''Condition of Governor of Madhya Pradesh, Lal Ji Tandon is critical, he is on ventilator,'' Medical Director, Medanta Lucknow said.

 Tandon, 85, was admitted to Medanta Hospital in Lucknow in the morning of June 11 with breathing problems, difficulty in urination and fever. "...he developed internal abdominal bleeding for which an emergency operation was performed.